Language: Python 3.5 Packages: pandas, numpy, scipy Methods: multivariate Gaussians, decision trees, bagging Code repository: https://git.io/vp3bb

 Setting up data

 Training took place using k-fold cross-validation.
 I split up the dataset into 10 folds each comprised of 1620 non-pulsars and 162 pulsars.
 This was to maintain, roughly, the ratio of the original dataset.
-For each iteration there was a remainder of 59 non-pulsars and 19 pulsars – this was because it was not possible to find decent number for k with an appropriately sized fold which divided the dataset with no remainder.
+One fold was used for testing and the rest of the non-pulsars in the remaining folds were used for training.
+For each iteration there was a remainder of 59 non-pulsars and 19 pulsars – this was because it was not possible to find a decent number for k with an appropriately sized fold which divided the dataset with no remainder.
 However taken across iterations, all data points were in the testing set at least once.

 The training set consisted only of the remaining non-pulsars.
 My aim here is to model what a normal, unsurprising data point looks like (cosmic background noise perhaps?) and determine ultimately deviations or anomalies from the norm.